-Purchasing a home is probably the biggest investment you will make in your lifetime.
-So before you commit to the transaction, you must be sure that the "title" of the property is free of any other claims.
+Purchasing a home is likely the single largest investment you will ever make.
+So before you sign on the dotted line, you want to be sure that the "title" of the property is clear of other claims.

 You pay the title insurance company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.

-The title company performs an extensive search on the property's title history.
-Through its research, the title insurance company can usually identify any title problems that may arise and have these problems cleared-up before you close on the property.
+The title company searches the title history of the property.
+Through its research, the title company can almost always find any title problems and have these problems cleared-up prior to closing.

-Because Real Estate Law is so complex, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
-Your owner's policy will describe the property and outline any recorded limitations on your ownership.
-It will also cover what the title company is responsible for.
-Typically your title insurance will protect you in the following cases:
+Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
+Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
+It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
+Title insurance covers the following:

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.